VatsalPatel18/Graph-Attention-Autoencoder-for-MultiOmics-Analysis/README.md

 If you use this repository in your research, please cite as follows:

 > Patel, V. P., & Biswas, N. K. (2024).
 Graph Attention Networks for Biomedical Insights: MultiOmics Integration for Risk Stratification and Biomarker Identification.
-Submitted to ICML 2024.
+Zenodo. https://doi.org/10.5281/zenodo.14357409

 ---